CumulusNetworks/docs/content/cumulus-linux-510/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 {{< /tab >}}
 {{< /tabs >}}

-If you save the collected data locally to a `json` file, you can export the file to an external location with the NVUE `nv action upload system telemetry hft job <hft-job-id> <remote-url>` command.
+To export a `json` file to an external location, run the NVUE `nv action upload system telemetry hft job <hft-job-id> <remote-url>` command.
 To see the list of jobs, run the `nv show system telemetry hft job` command.

 ```
-cumulus@switch:~$ nv action upload system telemetry hft job 1 scp://user1:user1-password@host1:~/
+cumulus@switch:~$ nv action upload system telemetry hft job 1 scp://user1:password@host:~/
 ```

 ### Configure the Schedule